 If your doctor suspects cancer, they may recommend a prostate biopsy (the removal of tissue samples to see if they contain abnormal cells).
 Using technology like Artemis™ 3D Imaging and Navigation, your doctor can get a precise look at your cancer in order to determine how quickly it is growing.
 Often, prostate cancer grows very slowly.
 In these instances, your doctor may recommend active surveillance — meaning you'll simply have more frequent screening exams and checkups.
 If the cancer is more aggressive, your doctor may recommend radiation therapy or surgery.
 However, even if you require surgery, take heart — the board-certified urologists at El Camino Health are experts in all aspects of the treatment of prostate cancer.
 Learn more about our leading-edge technology and treatment options, including robotic-assisted surgery, for higher quality care.

-This article first appeared in the September 2022 edition of the HealthPerks newsletter.
+This article was updated for the September 2024 edition of the HealthPerks newsletter.